 Asking multiple questions as though they are a single question can also confuse survey respondents.
 There's a specific term for this sort of question; it is called a double-barreled question.
 Using our example of the transition to college, Figure 11.2 shows a double-barreled question.

-u find the classes you took during your first semester of college to be more ding and interesting than your high school classes?
+Did you find the classes you took during your first semester of college to be more demanding and interesting than your high school classes?

-☐ Yes

-□ No

 Figure 11.2 Double-barreled question